-The two handles and bevelled edges of this sleek dark door front disguise the boiler, looking like two smaller units instead and the whole panel is on magnets allowing easy access to the boiler's settings.
+The two handles and bevelled edges of this sleek dark door front disguise the boiler, looking like two smaller units instead, while the whole panel is on magnets to allow easy access to the boiler's settings.
 Very clever!

 3. Cover with a chalkboard

 “For the DIY confident among us, you can build your own chalkboard boiler cover with affordable materials like MDF, hinges and a lick of chalkboard paint,” says interior design blogger Fifi McGee.

 The exterior then becomes a convenient way to share shopping and to-do lists with the whole family.